Spirals-Team/test4repair-experiments/results/time/4/jGenProg/readme.md

 Nb of EvoSuite Tests: 60

-Nb of Failing EvoSuite Tests: 60
+Nb of Failing EvoSuite Tests: 1

 ---
 #Seed: 5

 ## Patch 42 #  jGenProg+MinImpact With Seed 5

+jGenProg+MinImpact returns this patch in the first place

 org.joda.time.field.ZeroIsMaxDateTimeField : 178